Staking smart contract

 Everything should work just fine, but you'll see this message:

-This is NOT an error.
-This simply means you provided way more gas than needed, so all the gas was consumed instead of the leftover being returned to you.
 This is done to protect the network against certain attacks.
-For instance, one could always provide the max gas limit and only use very little, decreasing the network's throughput significantly.
+For instance, one could always provide the maximum gas limit and only use very little, decreasing the network's throughput significantly.

 The first stake

-Let's call the stake function:
+Let's update the stake

-We've now successfully staked 1 EGLD... or have we?
 If we look at the transaction, that's not quite the case:

-But how do I send 0.5 EGLD to the SC?
+But how do I send 0.5 EGLD?

-Since we know EGLD has 18 decimals, we have to simply multiply 0.5 by 10^18, which yields 500000000000000000.
+Since we know EGLD has 18 decimals, we have to simply multiply 0.5 by 1018, which yields 500000000000000000.

 Actually staking 1 EGLD